ibm-cloud-docs/EventStreams/eventstreams133.md

   ````
 ibmcloud resource service-instance-create <INSTANCE_NAME> messagehub ibm.message.hub.standard.v2 <REGION>
     ```
-    Provisioning a new Standard+ instance is instantaneous.
+    Provisioning a new Standard+ instance is instantaneous because the underlying resources are already set up.

 4. Create a service API key for this instance.
 <br/>